Meet Amy

 Amy's interest in local politics grew when facilitating San Jose's participatory budgeting exercise - a pivotal moment in seeing how local politics affects people's lives and working with residents from all backgrounds to express their values through the city's budget.

 She currently serves on Brookfield's Parks & Recreation Commission, with whom she worked on the 2024 renovation to Brookfield’s Wirth Park Tot Lot.
 The new playground features inclusive play features, soft surfacing, fencing, picnic area, and a planned accessible restroom.
-Both the inclusive and accessible design and the funding model for this project were firsts for the city!
+Both the inclusive and accessible design and the public-private partnership funding model for this project were firsts for the city!

 Amy moved to Wisconsin nearly 20 years ago, and fell in love with the kind and welcoming people, the beautiful outdoors, and the rich history of the Wisconsin Idea.
 Amy and her husband enjoyed their first date in Wauwatosa and greatly miss the neighborhood gem Rosebud Theater.